Proposal Submission Guidelines for NASP Publications

 - Potential appeal to other audiences, such as special educators, pupil service providers, and other practitioners.

 Each section of the proposal will be evaluated quantitatively and qualitatively, as well as by written comments of the reviewers.
-Proposals may be submitted at any time, but will be evaluated twice yearly by the NASP Publications Committee.
+Proposals may be submitted at any time.
 If the project is accepted, a contract will be signed between NASP and the developer(s), which will include provisions for assignment of copyright and assurance of compliance with copyright laws.
+All authors should be aware that they are expected to be responsible for all copyright reprint permissions required from outside publishers.
+These reprint permissions are part of the final manuscript package and should be completed prior to production activity being commenced.